Dharma-09/KubeVM/README.md

 Go and Node.js: For backend and frontend.

-Guacamole Server: Installed and configured.
+Guacamole Server: Installed and configured..

 Installation Steps